 Instructions

-- Then add the masala paste and continue to fry it for 2 more minutes.
+- At this point add the prepared masala paste and continue to fry it for 5 more minutes.

-- Lastly add the fried okra to it and mix it lightly.
+- Lastly add the fried okra to the pan.

 Wonderful recipe.
 I cannot stop eating it!